-Figure \ref{Fig:college_weights_X} illustrates the total IV and OLS weights on each treatment margin.
+Panel (a) of Figure \ref{Fig:college_weights_X} illustrates the total IV and OLS weights on each treatment margin.
 The IV weights are mostly placed on college education margins, with the weights on high school margins close to zero.
 This weight pattern is consistent with the expectation that college cost instruments affect years of schooling through college attendance decisions.
-Placing more weight on college education margins results in the positive contribution of the weight difference to the IV--OLS coefficient gap, because marginal effects of years in college are much higher than marginal effects of years in high school in this sample.
-In fact, the linear OLS coefficient is 0.031 in a subsample with 12 or fewer years of schooling and 0.071 in a subsample with 12 or more years of schooling.
+Higher IV weights on college education margins result in the positive contribution of the weight difference to the IV--OLS coefficient gap because marginal effects of years in college are much higher than marginal effects of years in high school in this sample.
+In fact, the linear OLS coefficient is 0.031 in the subsample with 12 or fewer years of schooling and 0.071 in the subsample with 12 or more years of schooling.